 BuzzSumo indexes 2.5+ million new articles every day and holds over 3.5 billion articles in our index.
 But we know that we don't pick up everything.
 If you don't see an article in our database that you know exists, here are a few potential reasons why.

 Little to no engagement

-BuzzSumo prioritizes content that drives engagement to present the most relevant results for topics.
-While we try to capture as much content, from as many global sources as we can, we sometimes miss articles that have driven little to no engagement.
+BuzzSumo prioritizes content that drives engagement to present the most relevant results for your search.
+While we try to capture as much content from as many global sources as we can, we occasionally miss articles that have driven little to no engagement.

 If you suspect we have missed an article, we recommend using our Chrome Extension to check the share count from the original URL.
 This will both give you the real-time share counts for the page as well as instruct our crawlers to add the article to our database.

 Incorrect published date

 BuzzSumo follows a sequence of steps to try and discover the publication date when crawling articles.

 If we aren't able to determine the correct date of publication, we will use the date we first crawled the article.
 This may not line up with the date filter you are using.

 We recommend you or your web developer use one of these meta tags in your source code to ensure we attribute the correct date to the article.

 BuzzSumo uses an article's canonical URL to attribute shares back to the correct article.
 If this is incorrect, it can cause issues with the share count and our ability to appropriately crawl the correct article.